Table of Contents

-Arianism were founded early in the 4th century Arius, by a presbyter of the church in Alexandria.
-He adopted Origen’s theory that stated that the Father alone is God in the highest sense.
-And the Son is coeternal with the Father, but “God” only in a derived sense.
-He denied that Jesus was the middle way between God and created beings.
+Arius, a presbyter of the church in Alexandria, founded Arianism in the 4th century.
+The founder adopted Origen’s theory that stated that the Father alone is God in the highest sense.
+And he added that the Son is co-eternal with the Father, but “God” only in a derived sense.
+The father of Arianism denied that Jesus was the middle way between God and created beings.

-Arius taught that the Son is not divine but rather a creature and that therefore “there was [a time] when He was not.”
+Further, Arius taught that the Son is not divine but rather a creature and that therefore “there was [a time] when He was not.”
 He taught that only the Father is timeless and that He created the Son.
-To Arius, Christ was neither truly human because he didn’t have a human soul, nor truly divine, for He was without the characteristics of God.
-And he added that the Father selected the human being Jesus because of His victory, to be the Christ.
+To him, Christ was neither truly human because he didn’t have a human soul, nor truly divine, for He was without the characteristics of God.
+And he taught that the Father selected the human being Jesus because of His victory, to be the Christ.

 In His service,